enwi/LED-Christmas-Tree/soldering.md

 10. Congratulations you finished building the Christmas Tree :christmas_tree:.
 Now plug in the ESP8266 to your PC, upload the software described in the [Software Guide](https://github.com/enwi/LED-Christmas-Tree/blob/main/software.md) and enjoy :tada:
 <img src="https://github.com/enwi/LED-Christmas-Tree/blob/main/images/usb.JPG" width="300">

+## Update for NeoPixelBus:
+This new library uses the RX pin to drive the LEDs.
+To use this version of the software, you need to bridge the RX and D1 pins on the ESP8266 (using solder or a short wire).